-Kish City that dates back 5,000 years, survived the Great Flood that happened some 7,600 years ago and was mentioned in Jewish, Christian and Muslim scriptures.
+Kish City (dated back 5,000 years), survived the Great Flood that happened some 7,600 years ago and was mentioned in Jewish, Christian, and Muslim scriptures.
 Kish is also well-known because this is the site strongly related to the famous King Sargon of Akkad.

 Sargon - A Powerful Politician